 The second hangover remedy David Wolfe provides in the same book would be to eat one whole cantaloupe fruit because it is the richest fruit in B vitamins.
 He reminds that for best results the fruit should be organic and eaten all the way to the rind as melons contain most of their vitamins and minerals near the edge of the rind.

 So the first hangover remedy is: Replace lost B vitamins in quickly and easily absorbable form, such as juice.
-Alternatively, I guess one could try high quality B-vitamin supplements to cure hangover.
+Also, it is a good idea to take a Vitamin B complex supplement when drinking.

-B-vitamins have been linked to mental disorders and depression as well so replacing these might be helpful for the sour moods that often accompany hangover.
+B-vitamins have been linked to mental disorders and depression as well so replacing these might be helpful for the sour moods that sometimes accompany hangover.

 Alcohol is very dehydrating and very acidifying to the body and so it is important to rapidly alkalize to beat the hangover.
 Alkaline drinks and food will help to regain your energy and not feel so tired.
 Achieving the right body pH balance means countering the acidic condition in the body caused by alcohol and becoming more alkaline.
 This will also help your inner organs function better and detoxify you more efficiently.

 One of the easiest and most effective ways to alkalize is by drinking lemon water.
 I have personally found this to be a very effective remedy for hangover.
 Squeeze the juice of half or one full lemon into a glass of water, and drink.
 If you can do this on the night you have been drinking, just before going to bed, even better.